-Last year we received nearly 110,000 calls in our Dublin branch.
+Last year we received over 113,000 calls in our Dublin branch.

 Despite changes to our appearance and the technology we use, the service that is offered by Samaritans today is no different from that of 1970.
 Over the years, the organisation has received millions of calls from people in distress and hundreds of thousands of people have given their time to become volunteers.
 For as long as we are needed, we will be here.

 Samaritans vision is that fewer people die by suicide.

 We work to achieve this by making it our mission to alleviate emotional distress and reduce the incidence of suicide feelings and suicidal behaviour.

 We listen to you and help you talk through your concerns, worries and troubles.

 We focus on your thoughts and feelings rather than going into the details, so we may ask questions to help explore how you feel.